 The Game of Student Life: Success is for Winners, Burnouts for Losers

-Second-year Psychology students participating in the University Honours College follow a workshop on Blogging Science, in which they learn to communicate science to the general public, by means of informing, giving an opinion, and relating issues in science to issues in society.
+Second-year Psychology students of the Psychology Bachelor participating in the University Honours College follow a workshop on Blogging Science, in which they learn to communicate science to the general public, by means of informing, giving an opinion, and relating issues in science to issues in society.
 This year a selection of these written blog posts is published on Mindwise.
 Today’s post is by Tessa Kiffers.

 Imagine you are playing Tetris.
 It starts out as fun.
 You enjoy the challenge to let everything fit and you notice you are actually good at it: A feeling of pride and control comes up.
 But as you advance, speed rises and although you’re trying the best you can, it is too overwhelming; mistakes pile up as does your level of stress.
 Then, the hopeless moment comes when you know you are going to lose.
 You can change what you want but it doesn’t make sense anymore.
 Your game is over.

 Recognizable, right?
 Or does it sound too familiar?
 Even a bit confronting?
 Maybe, that is because I just described your life as a student.